susansilver/suzza-dev-v2/src/content/docs/Five/fonts.md

 When using font-family, I have to use the name that I gave my font in the @font-face declaration.
 It also needs to be in quotes.

-## Adding Custom Fonts with Tailwind CSS
+## Adding Custom Local Fonts with Tailwind CSS

 1. First you will need to use @font-face in your global.css stylesheet.
 Here is an example.